-A master plan was approved by the City of Stockton in 2016 for a TOD calling for over 1,000 housing units and 400,000 square feet of commercial space within a 15-block area immediately west of the Robert J. Cabral Station (Cabral Station), which serves as the Downtown Stockton Station for the San Joaquins.
+Te Robert J. Cabral Station (Cabral Station), serves as the Downtown Stockton Station for the San Joaquins.
 This station serves all San Joaquins trains to/from Sacramento.
 The City of Stockton has expressed interest in highlighting the rail connections available at the station.
 SJJPA is very supportive of the City's efforts to encourage development in downtown Stockton as it will not only improve connectivity and walkability to the station, but will greatly improve the surrounding neighborhood, which will likely lead to ridership increases on the San Joaquins.
-In support of furthering development around the station, SJRRC received a grant in the amount of \$2 million for a streetscape improvement project along East Channel Street, which directly connects the Cabral Station to the new development and greater downtown, as well as San Joaquin Regional Transit District's Downtown Transit Center this project is expected to begin construction in 2022.
+In support of furthering development around the station, SJRRC received a grant in the amount of \$2 million for a streetscape improvement project along East Channel Street, which directly connects the Cabral Station to the new development and greater downtown, as well as San Joaquin Regional Transit District's Downtown Transit Center this project is expected to begin construction in 2023.
+In early 2023, the City of Stockton partnered with the SJRRC, SJJPA, San Joaquin COG, and SJ RTD on a Strategic Partnership - Transit planning grant from Caltrans for TOD in downtown Stockton which will include Cabral Station and the Stockton Transit Center.
+San Joaquin COG submitted the application, which will be led by the City of Stockton if successful.

 In 2019, SJRRC partnered with Visionary Home Builders and the City of Stockton on their Grand View Village affordable housing development, located 0.50 miles west of Cabral Station.
 The development was awarded \$17.9 million of funding from the AHSC program, including \$4 million to purchase an additional ACE rail car and \$202,000 for improvements to East Channel Street.
-In 2021, SJRRC partnered with these developments and other developments near Cabral Station provide excellent opportunities to partner on TOD.